 If you're new to the cryptocurrency market or just new to stablecoins, in this piece we're covering everything you need to know about this digital currency market.
-As we dive into what's a stablecoin, we're going to cover why they are useful to the financial market and take a look at some popular options currently being traded.
+As we dive into what's a stablecoin, we're going to look at their use cases within the financial market and at some popular options currently being traded.

 While some might expect the regulation for stablecoins to be different from that of cryptocurrencies, the truth is that they currently both fall under the same (digital asset) umbrella.
 There are currently motions in place to regulate stablecoin issuers.